dart-lang/sdk/pkg/nnbd_migration/README.md

 Nulls are traced through your program as far as they can go, and types are marked nullable in this process.
-If the tool makes a single mistake or choice you disagree with, it can lead many excess nullable types.
+If the tool makes a single mistake or choice you disagree with, it can lead to many excess nullable types.

 ### Interactive feedback to the tool